What is the Best Form of Therapy in Phobia Treatment?

 The Importance of Multiple Exposures in Forming New Habits

-One-time exposure is insufficient for lasting change.
+Though a powerful exposure session can create a dramatic positive change for someone with a phobia, to ensure it is a lasting one, repeated exposure is recommended.
 To have lasting results, multiple experiences of safely experiencing the trigger are needed to rewire the brain.
 These experiences then become new habits.
 Habits are automatic behaviours triggered by specific cues or triggers.
 Phobias can be seen as maladaptive habits where the cue (phobic trigger) leads to an automatic fear response.
-The reward in a phobia habit loop is from the temporary relief avoidance gives.
-Changing this negative fearful habit requires altering the brain’s response to the cue to form a new positive conditioned habit.
+The reward in a phobia habit loop is from the temporary relief that avoidance gives.
+Changing this negative, fearful habit requires altering the brain’s response to the cue to form a new positive conditioned habit.

 The Science is Proven

-Even though they feel like they’re completely over their fear, I remind them it must become a new conditioned habit.
+Even though they feel like they’re completely over their fear, I remind them that it must become a new conditioned habit.
 Much like learning any new skill, one-and-done is not enough to see your phobia gone for good.
-The skills they are taught to use in our sessions need to be embedded.
+The skills taught need to be embedded.

-So, they take home a spider, the one they used to overcome their fears in the session, and they interact with it every day for about a fortnight.
-This reinforces and solidifies the new habit of how they react around spiders.
-The survival brain learns that the spider is definitely not a threat and lasting freedom for their fear is achieved.
-Ta-dah!
+So, they take home a spider, and interact with it every day for about a fortnight.
+By the end of this focused exposure, playing with the spiders is now so non-terrifying that it is almost boring.
+This reinforces and solidifies the new habit of how they react to spiders.
+The survival brain learns that the spider is definitely not a threat, and lasting freedom from their fear is achieved.
+Just a little extra effort ensures the phobia stays away for good.

-Unfortunately, most hypnotherapist and even other exposure therapists don’t mention this or help their clients to get the consistent exposure that they need.
+Unfortunately, most hypnotherapists and even other exposure therapists don’t mention this or help their clients to get the consistent exposure that they need.
 It’s sad but true.

 Debunking the Hypnotherapy-Only Myth: